bjaan/roland-juno-g-display-replacement/README.md

 ## Notes

-This project uses the Programmed I/O (PIO) feature on Raspberry Pi Pico instead of "bitbanging" to read the original display protocol.
+This project uses the Programmed I/O (PIO) feature on Raspberry Pi Pico instead of "bitbanging" to read the original display protocol data.

 Contrary to bitbanging, PIO uses no CPU cycles.
 Here is an overview about PIO on the Pico https://blues.io/blog/raspberry-pi-pico-pio/.